mcosovic/FactorGraph.jl/docs/src/man/output.md

 &nbsp;
 ```

-#### Compute WLS solution and error metrics in the dynamic framework
+#### Compute WLS solution and error metrics in the dynamic and ageing framework
-In the dynamic framework, means and error metrics are evaluated before each new measurement update.
+In the dynamic and ageing framework, means and error metrics are evaluated before each new measurement update.
 Thus, field `mean` is given as matrix, where each column contains mean values in the corresponding iteration according to the vector `results.gbp.iteration`.
 Note that according to the variable `d`, updates occur in the fifth and eighth iteration.
 Also, error metrics are evaluated at the same iterations.

 ```julia-repl